juliajoo/docs/_posts/2019-04-30-platform-raspberrypi.md

 than .conf.txt (most texts editor will automatically add .txt or .rtf and hide it, double-check that your file is not recognised as a text document).

-**Disclaimer 1**: For eduroam, the setup process doesn't end there, you must configure a *service*, that runs a certain command on a pi's startup.
-You can see how to create and configure service [here]({% post_url 2019-09-20-platform-raspbian %}).
+**Disclaimer 1**: For eduroam, the setup process doesn't end there,

 In the terminal of the raspberry pi (using a screen and a keyboard), first create a Scripts folder in your home pi directory